nturley/savant/Readme.md

 ![build status](https://travis-ci.org/nturley/savant.svg?branch=master)
 # SAVANT

-AIRE is the IR standard
+*  AIRE is the standard IR
-SAVANT is an implementation of the AIRE standard
+*  SAVANT is an implementation of the AIRE standard
-SCRAM is a parser frontend to the SAVANT framework
-You can also write backends as plugins.
+*  SCRAM is a parser frontend to the SAVANT framework You can also write backends as plugins.
 For instance, there is an example XML backend plugin.

 Binaries and doxygen are here: http://nturley-buildartifacts.s3-website-us-west-1.amazonaws.com/